matfish2/vue-tables/readme.md

       limit:"Records:"
     }

 `sortable`  `Array`

 By Default all columns but extras are sortable.
 Use this option to explicitly state which columns should be sortable.
-For obvious reasons server-side extras cannot be sortable.
+For obvious reasons server-side extras cannot be sorted.

+`dateFormat`  `String` (client-side only)

+When passing dates to the client-side component pass a `Date` object rather than a plain string.

+This results in two benefits:

+1. The dates are correctly sorted.
+2. You are not hardcoding the format into each date property.

+By default date will be presented using the native `toLocaleDateString()` function.
+To override this behaviour specify your format:

+{
+    dateFormat: "M-Y" // e.g "11-2015"
+}

+The convenctions are:

+"d", "m" - no preceding zeros.
+"D", "M" - include preceding zero.
+"Y", "y" - full year

 Note: to center the pagination apply `text-align:center` to the wrapping element